 The TSP shall document the procedure for submission of certificate revocation requests by NCAs in its certificate policy or practice statement.
 The TSP may specify the content, format and the communication channels to be used to submit the certificate revocation requests.
 The TSP shall check the authenticity of certificate revocation requests submitted by NCAs.

-In addition, the TSP shall provide an email address for notifications from NCA about changes of relevant PSD2 regulatory information of the PSP which can affect the validity of the certificate.
+In addition, the TSP shall provide an email address for notifications from an NCA about changes of relevant PSD2 regulatory information of the PSP which can affect the validity of the certificate.
 The content and format of these notifications may be agreed between the NCA and TSP.
 However, the TSP shall investigate this notification regardless of its format.

 NOTE: Guidance for NCAs to support revocation of PSD2 certificates due to changes in PSD2 specific attributes is given in Annex C.